 Homepage of Wim Heirman

 Welcome to the homepage of Wim Heirman.
-Since August 2003, I am working as a researcher, first as a Ph.D. student, and since July 2008 as a post-doc, at the Computer Systems Lab, which is part of the Electronics and Information Systems (ELIS) department of Ghent University in Belgium.
+I am a computer architecture researcher and practitioner based in Ghent, Belgium.
+I am currently working as a research scientist for Intel Corporation.
+Between August 2003 and December 2013, I was a Ph.D. student and later a post-doc at the Computer Systems Lab, which is part of the Electronics and Information Systems (ELIS) department of Ghent University in Belgium.

 Fast and Accurate HPC Simulation

-As of July 2010, I am part of the Flanders ExaScience Lab.
+Between July 2010 and December 2013, I was part of the Flanders ExaScience Lab.
 This lab develops software to run on Intel-based future exascale computer systems delivering up to 1 ExaFLOPS, which is 100 times the performance of today's fastest supercomputers.
 The ExaScience Lab is a member of Intel's European research network – Intel Labs Europe – that consists of 21 labs employing more than 900 R&D professionals.

 The PerformanceLab research group at Ghent University takes part in the ExaScience project, and is responsible for developing simulation tools that can quickly and accurately predict the performance, reliability and power requirements of future exascale HPC installations.
 Our simulator, Sniper, has been released as open source and can be used freely in academic research projects.